sadhanaavasarala/learning-library/dbcs/CloudWorkshop_DBCS_400.md

 	![](images/400/image31.png)

 -   Enter the following URI Template.
-Note that the **{id}** syntax indicates the REST call accepts one parameter named \"id\" - this is automatically available in later for SQL queries.
+Note that the **{id}** syntax indicates the REST call accepts one parameter named "id" - this is automatically available in later for SQL queries.
 When the entry is complete, click the **Create** button.